markolofsen/py_translator/README.md

 1. Enable the [Cloud Translation API](https://cloud.google.com/translate/docs/quickstart?csw=1)
 2. Download a private key as JSON-file.
-3. Copy the variables "private_key" and "client_email" from JSON-file
+3. Specify path to the file in variable "creds_path"

 ### Sample 1
 ```python